kyomangold/PDMAR/README.md

 # Planning and Decision Making for Autonomous Robots

 This is the repository for the code files of the **Planning and Decision Making for Autonomous Robots** lecture at the [Institute for Dynamic Systems and Control](https://idsc.ethz.ch) at ETH Zurich taught by Prof. Dr. Emilio Frazzoli.
-The lecture covered the following topics
+The lecture covered the following topics:

-To format your topics into a bullet list in markdown, you can organize them as follows:

 - Discrete planning
   - Shortest path problems